-Our Chief Executive Officer is subject to the same stock ownership requirements as our non-employee directors.
+Our Chief Executive Officer is subject to the same stock ownership requirements as our non-employee directors, regardless as to whether our Chief Executive Officer is also a director.
 See "Compensation Discussion and Analysis - Other Equity-Related Policies - Executive Stock Ownership Requirements" for further information.